fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 *Deathlord* uses a top-down view, similar to the *Ultima* overland interface, moving north-west-east-south with the I-J-K-M cluster common to Apple II games of this era.
 However, instead of the first-person isometric wireframe dungeons of *Ultima* or *Wizardry*, here you'll stay in the top-down perspective throughout.

 Game time passes with real time: during outside exploration, 10 game-world minutes tick off roughly every 15 real-world seconds.
 Indoors, game time ticks over about half as fast.
 Otherwise, actions occur on a turn-by-turn basis; every time you move, the rest of the world updates.
 If you stand still for too long (roughly 6 seconds) and don't do anything, the game issues a *Wait* command for you.
-You can stop this from happening by typing the first letter of a multi-character command (like *(C)ast* or *(V)iew* or *(F)search* or *(O)rate*), but keep in mind that you will spend one turn regardless of whether you execute or cancel the command.
-Likewise, inspecting a character consumes a game turn.
-Linapple lets you use the Pause key to actually pause emulation.
+You can stop this from happening by typing the first letter of a multi-character command (like `(C)ast` or `(V)iew` or `(F)search` or `(O)rate`), but keep in mind that you will spend one turn regardless of whether you execute or cancel the command.
+Likewise, inspecting a character consumes a game turn. `linapple` lets you use the Pause key to actually pause emulation.

 By contrast, time pauses completely for the duration of combat.
 You can wait at a combat prompt for as long as you like without consequence.

 *Deathlord* has a functional day-and-night cycle.
 The sun starts to set at 6pm, at which point your visual range (when outside) drops 1 square in all directions once an hour, until it gets totally dark at 9pm.
-You can *(L)ight* a torch, which gives 1 square radius of light while outside (or 2 squares in a dungeon), but be careful when you're walking around swamp.
+You can `(L)ight` a torch, which gives 1 square radius of light while outside (or 2 squares in a dungeon), but be careful when you're walking around swamp.
 Torches only last an hour or so outside, and light spells don't work outside at all.
 The sun starts to rise at 4am and is full again at 7am.

 The phase of the moon doesn't seem to affect anything, but it's there for color and atmosphere.

 Most of the other commands are available in the manual, but I want to point out a couple of particularly important tidbits:

-When you fall into a pit (and you will), you need to use caret (^, aka shift-6) to climb out of it.
+When you fall into a pit (and you will), you need to use caret `(^)` to climb out of it.
 (Of course sometimes that doesn't work and you slip back in, but that's not important right now.)

 When casting a spell, the game asks you to type the name of the spell.
-You also have the option of typing slash (/) or question mark (?), which brings up a menu of all spells that you're able to cast right now.
+You also have the option of typing slash `(/)` or question mark `(?)`, which brings up a menu of all spells that you're able to cast right now.
 Use the up and down arrow keys to cycle through the menu, then hit Enter to select a spell.

 The user interface is reasonably configurable for a game of this era.
-If you want to toggle the sound, use control-S. You can change the speed at which combat messages print with colon (:).
+If you want to toggle the sound, use `(control-S)`.
+You can change the speed at which combat messages print with colon `(:)`.
 Lower numbers are faster, and 0 is an acceptable number.
 Note that both of these commands count as an "action" and will consume a turn, **including in combat**.
 The role-playing nature of asking your Mahotsukai to slow down the combat messages, while entertaining in text, is not so gratifying when doing so forces you to pass on a chance to cast a spell.

 One of the more interesting features in the *Deathlord* interface is the ability to record macros.
 A macro is a sequence of key presses that can be replayed when you're walking around.
 (You can't use them in combat, unfortunately.)
 Useful macros include things like:

-> C (number of your Shisai) N A S U ,
+> `C` (number of your Shisai) `NASU,`

 In a macro definition, the comma represents the Enter key, so this binds "have your Shisai cast NASU" to a macro key.
-Note, though, that the macro execution continues even if there's an error, so if you rearrange your party and "C3" selects someone who can't cast a spell, the engine will happily continue typing "N" "A" "S" "U" "Enter" anyway.
+Note, though, that the macro execution continues even if there's an error, so if you rearrange your party and `C4` selects someone who can't cast a spell, the engine will happily continue typing `NASU<enter>` anyway.

 To record a macro:

-1. press control-A
+1. press `(control-A)`
-2. pick a macro number (1-4)
+2. pick a macro number `(1-4)`
-3. type the string of characters (e.g. "C4NASU,")
+3. type the string of characters (e.g. `C4NASU,`)
 4. hit Enter

 To play back a macro:

-- Macro #1: ampersand (shift-7)
+- Macro #1: ampersand `(shift-7)`
-- Macro #2: apostrophe (')
+- Macro #2: apostrophe `(')`
-- Macro #3: open paren (shift-9)
+- Macro #3: open paren `(shift-9)`
-- Macro #4: close paren (shift-0)
+- Macro #4: close paren `(shift-0)`

 **Bonus Computing History Lesson!** On the original Apple II keyboard, the number row looked like this: